 Left without income amid the coronavirus lockdown, owners of Russian restaurants are posting naked pictures of themselves on social media, campaigning for their businesses to be permitted to reopen.
 President of Russia, Vladimir Putin had declared a nationwide lockdown in the end of March, shutting down all businesses except pharmacies and food stores.
 Now, as the country is reopening gradually, these cash-strapped restauranteurs have taken up this offbeat measure of protest to restart their businesses.
 Read on.

-Owners Of Russian Restaurants Protest Naked To Restart Their Businesses
+Owners Of Russian Restaurants Protested Naked To Restart Their Businesses

 After the coronavirus pandemic, numerous world economies all going through turbulent times.
 According to a report by the International Monetary Fund (IMF), the global economy might shrink by more than 3 percent in 2020, which is the ‘steepest slowdown’ since 1930’s Great Depression.
 These Russian eateries too have been facing acute financial challenges.
 The owners and employees of hundreds of bars, restaurants and cafes participated in this strip-down act of protest.
 As per reports, Arthur Galaychyuk, owner of Relab Family bar chain, who took part in the campaign with 20 employees, said that they were naked as they were ‘left with nothing’.